Guille1899/Digit_recognition/README.md

 ## Notes on TensorFlow

-When installing *tensorflow*, note that if you have a NVIDIA graphics card on your machine, you should consider installing *tensorflow-gpu* (instead of the regular *tensorflow-cpu*) to speed up your deep learning models.
+When installing *tensorflow*, note that if you have a NVIDIA graphics card on your machine, you should consider installing *tensorflow-gpu* (instead of the regular *tensorflow-cpu*), to speed up your deep learning models.

 In both cases, rather than using *pip* or *conda* to try to figure out which version of TensorFlow you need, I recommend finding the exact "*.whl*" file from [TensorFlow](https://www.tensorflow.org/install/pip#package-location)’s site.
 Once you have the *url* of the corresponding TensorFlow version that you need, run the following command (substite *<whl_url>* by the exact url):